 Overtone flutes can be made without metallic tools for example by detaching bark from a wood branch in spring time and working with it by using teeth and stone.
 So the flute type have been makeable even thousands of years ago.

 It is estimated that the side-blown overtone flute would have been played already in the bronze age.
 Though because of the wooden material of the wooden flutes none of them have remained to present day.
 So it is hard to define the earliest days of the Finnish overtoneflute pitkähuilu.
 There has been found certain information from different parts of Finland that the pitkähuilu has been played in the 19th and the 20th century.
 The flutes were mainly made by professional shepherds and played by normal folk for their own pleasure.

 Finnish professional musicians found the overtone flute as late as around the decade 1970.
-Piirpauke band’s first album includes overtone flute.
-In the end of the 70’s Rauno Nieminen organized several overtone flute building courses in Finland.
+Piirpauke band’s album ”2” includes overtone flute.
+In the end of the 70’s Rauno Nieminen organized several overtone flute playing and building courses in Finland.

 New building materials have brought improvement to the lifetime, moisture tolerance and variations in structure of the overtone flute (e.g. bass overtone flute).
 Nowadays overtone flute is earning its’ place among “proper” musical instruments.
 Today it is possible to study overtone flute in several schools representing different educational levels e.g. musical playschools, conservatories, Sibelius Academy and folk music camps.